marcobrioschi/litteral-code-map-generator/README.md

 * a comment before the statement
 * a comment after the statement and in the same line

-## Design decisions

-* information described in the literate code map are stored in the code (to keep them updated)
-* the semantic analysis of the code is too complex in this stage of the project so we use the directives in the code to describe some information

 ## Self literate map generation

 ./generator.sh -t 'Literate Code Map Generator' -d 'This literate code map describe the main flow of the generator' -s ./src/main/java -o generator.svg -f LiterateCodeMapGenerator,JavaAnalyzer,FileSystemScanner,PlantUMLGenerator,DiagramBuilder,PlantUMLBuilder,BoxesFilter,DiagramMapper